 Your credit score is important to get the best secured loan deals

-Basically credit history is very important when it comes to getting the best deal.
+According to our secured loan broker credit history is very important when it comes to getting the best deal.
 If you are borrowing on a secured loan in order to provide you with the funds to do something important and you have a good credit score you can get loans that attract interest rates around 4-5%.
 This is approximately in line with many standard variable rates offered by second charge lenders.
 This interest rate indicates that you are seen as a relatively low risk borrower and so you are given the benefit of a low interest rate.
 Despite the lower interest rate you will have to ensure that the repayments are affordable on top of your mortgage payments.

 Secured loans for bad credit comparison